ShamylZakariya/wgpu_demo/notes.md

 ## Milestones

-- Step One
+- Milestone One
 Refactor the final state of the wgpu tut11 app to be something I feel comfy about
 	- some way to generate a pipeline based on model/camera/instance/lighting params
 	- some clear state separation for camera lighting model etc

-- Step Two
+- Milestone Two
 Introduce mipmaps
 	- wgpu-mipmap had a fork which might be modern enough?
 	- alternatively, the `image` crate supports resizing, can use that to upload appropriate mips

-- Step Three
+- Milestone Three
 Make the scene render to texture and use a simple blitter pipeline to then display that texture

-- Step Four
+- Milestone Four
 Make a post process shader proof of concept

-- Step Five
+- Milestone Five
 Make a post processing "stack" which can ping pong between two intermediate textures

 ## Presently

-Step One:
+Milestone One:

-- Make a uniform buffer which represents constant color/etc values beyond the texture properties
+- display multiple models with different materials to demonstrate the multiple pipelines work